Tel Yokneam: Fortified city

 Yokneam was a fortified city from around 1900–1650 BCE.
-The fortifications were built on top of the burial cave, cealing one of its entrances.
+The fortifications were built on top of the burial cave, sealing one of its entrances.
 During this period, three different fortification systems were built.
 The first two of these were massive constructions of mudbrick on a stone base, with a glacis built into their outer face.
 The third fortification, dating to between 1750 and 1650 BCE, was less significant.

 A period of the site's history during which the city was unfortified began in the final years of the Middle Bronze Age, and lasted well into the Iron Age.
 In the first unfortified settlement phase, between 1650 and 1550 BCE, inhabitants buried the dead, particularly children, under the floors of houses in burial jars or tombs, with offerings laid beside the bodies.
 One notable offering was an artistic vessel in the shape of what appears to be a donkey, from whose mouth liquid could be poured.
 A 1 m layer of dirt fill separates the Middle and Late Bronze Age phases on the site.
 The settlement above that fill presents a completely new urban plan compared to that of the earlier habitation.

 In an assemblage from a later period, a beetle stamp was found on a bowl bearing the name of Pharaoh Amenemhat III, who reigned from 1860 to 1814 BCE.
 His reign is regarded as the golden age of the Middle Kingdom of Egypt.